Invite Your Teammates

 Adding users to your account

-New users can be added to an account, removed, or assigned a role by the Account Owner or Project manager (if an Account Owner provided this permission in the Account settings).
+New users can be added to an account, removed, or assigned a role by the Account Owner or Project Manager (if an Account Owner provided this permission in the Account settings).

 When adding a user who is not registered in the system, the user receives an email with an invitation to register and a button leading to the registration page.
 If a user registers with the specified email address, he is automatically added to the account team with the specified role.

-Add users to the account, before assigning tasks on a project level.
+Add users to the account before assigning tasks on a project level.
 This is important for the account owner to be able to control users’ access to specific projects.
 This way users will have access only to those projects that the account owner considers necessary.
 The logic behind this is that if you are an agency and you have several clients, you probably do not want the managers/users of one client to see the projects of another client.

 Adding users to your project & assigning user roles